vespinola/attentive-ios-sdk/README.md

-# Attentive Mobile SDK
+# Attentive IOS SDK

-The Attentive Mobile SDK is intended to be used to render creative units in mobile gaming applications.
+The Attentive IOS SDK is intended to be used to render creative units in mobile gaming applications.

 ## Static landing page to render creative